 When filling a vacated position, the new member will fulfill the original term of the individual who left, however long that may be.
 At the end of that term, the membership committee will then be responsible for either asking the member to stay and serve their own three year term or to fill the position from the appropriate area.

 Administration and Fiscal Affairs – 1 representative

-ESU Alumni and Foundation/Memorial Union/Athletics – 1 representative
+ESU Alumni and Foundation, Memorial Union, and Athletics – 1 representative

-Library Services/SLIM/Graduate Studies & Distance Learning – 1 representative
+Library Services and Archives, SLIM, Graduate Studies, and Distance Learning – 1 representative

 Ex-Officio – Director of Human Resources